Contextual Linear Optimization with Partial Feedback: Induced Empirical Risk Minimization with Bandit Feedback

 \section{Induced Empirical Risk Minimization with Bandit Feedback}

+In this section, we develop an integrated, end-to-end framework for learning CLO under bandit feedback.
+Our method extends the core principles of the full-feedback IERM in \cref{eq: IERM-full} to accommodate the limited information available in the bandit setting.
+At the end of this section, we unify the bandit-feedback and full-feedback IERM into a general framework, which underpins the theoretical and computational developments in \cref{section: theory,sec: spo+}.

-Our IERM approach in the bandit setting follows the same idea of \cref{eq: IERM-full}, directly minimizing an estimate of expected costs.
-However, since we do not observe $Y_i$ in our data, it is not as straightforward as a sample average, $\sum_{i=1}^n Y_i^\top \pi(X_i)/n$.
-Instead, we need alternative ways to identify $V(\pi)$.
+Our IERM approach for the bandit setting is based on the same principle as the full-feedback case in \cref{eq: IERM-full}: directly minimizing an empirical estimate of the expected policy cost $V(\pi)$ over the induced policy class $\Pi_\F$.
+The key challenge, however, is that we do not observe the full cost vector $Y_i$.
+Therefore, we can no longer use the sample average estimator $\sum_{i=1}^n Y_i^\top \pi(X_i)/n$ to evaluate the expected policy cost.
+Instead, we must find alternative ways to evaluate $V(\pi)$ based on the observed bandit-feedback data $\D_B = \braces{\prns{X_1, Z_1, C_1}, \dots, \prns{X_n, Z_n, C_n}}$.